Expert on Critical Race Theory to Speak at Ithaca College

 For more information, visit www.ithaca.edu/cscre.

-Originally published in Media Relations: Expert on Critical Race Theory to Speak at Ithaca College.
+Originally published in IC News: Expert on Critical Race Theory to Speak at Ithaca College.